General admission is free. Purchase exhibition tickets online here. Tickets can also be purchased at the visitor service

 Free on-site parking is available, with preferred parking for members.
 Bike racks are available outside the Main Entrance of the art museum.
 There is limited parking on surrounding streets in Mt.
 Adams.

 Cincinnati Art Museum memberships enrich your museum experience.
 Support the mission of CAM and enjoy benefits including free tickets to exhibitions, discounts in the Gift Shop and Terrace Café, free programs and invitations to behind-the-scenes tours and special events.
-Join now by choosing the membership level the best fits your lifestyle.
+Join now by choosing the membership level that best fits your lifestyle.

 Yes!
 Accessible parking is available in our front and east parking lots.
 The museum provides wheelchairs and strollers free of charge located in the coat rooms near the main entrance and DeWitt entrance.
 Both entrances have a wheelchair accessible ramp and power-assist doors.
 Elevators are available for use throughout the museum.
 For more information about accessibility accomodations please click here.

 Sketching with pencil and colored pencil is permitted in all permanent galleries during our regular hours, and does not require completion of a form.